PedestrianDynamics/PedPy/README.md

 ### Usage

-The general usage of `pedpy` is demonstrated in the [usage notebook](usage.ipynb).
+The general usage of `PedPy` is demonstrated in the [usage notebook](usage.ipynb).
-The [JPSreport notebook](jpsreport.ipynb) shows how to use `pedpy` to compute the same results as in the different JPSreport methods.
+The [JPSreport notebook](jpsreport.ipynb) shows how to use `PedPy` to compute the same results as in the different JPSreport methods.

 You can either download the notebooks and [demo files](demos/) from the GitHub repository or clone the whole repository with:
 ```bash